Graduation Requirements for the Major

 - MATH 1210 Applied Calculus I or MATH 1310 Calculus I (MATH 1310 is strongly recommended)

 Note: PSYC 2200 or BIOL 3050 can count toward the 30 required credits for the major.
-Credits obtained as Chemistry and Math requirements do not count toward 30 credits for the major.
+Credits obtained as Chemistry and Math requirements do not count toward the 30 credits for the major.
 Up to two CHEM requirement courses can be replaced with other 1000 or 2000 level courses offered in the Physics, Statistics, Engineering or Computer Science departments, demonstrating a student’s strength in basic sciences that are relevant to neuroscience.
 Substitute courses should be discussed with the director prior to program application.

 Neuroscience Major Core Courses